Welcome to today's edition of the Rush 24-7 podcast.

 I'm trying to extract genuine opinion.

-Do any of you think that Republican presidential candidates and or the party itself Are being harmed, the brand by Donald Trump.
+Do any of you think that Republican presidential candidates and/or the party itself are being harmed, the brand by Donald Trump?

-Are any of you surprised by the utter lack of any public protest, anger, uprising against the assault on our traditional culture that was affirmed last week by decisions of the U.S. Supreme Court?
+And here's the next question: Are any of you surprised by the utter lack of any public protest, anger, uprising against the assault on our traditional culture that was affirmed last week by decisions of the U.S. Supreme Court?

-He put it another way.
+Let me put it another way.

 What is your reaction to the apparent public acceptance of all of these seemingly overnight shifts in our culture and society?

-Why is there no objection?
+Why is there no objection, anger, uprising, if you will?

 Don't panic here, folks.